 - Other chat & collaboration software

-- riot is not a file server!
+- It is not a file server!
 While you can upload and share files, please do so with reason.
 Use it to share a PDF or graph with your colleagues, but do not send research data - that's what our group shares are for.
-If data volume sent around in riot gets out of hand, we will be forced to set a cap and/or delete old files.

-The following list of features is currently implemented on the D-PHYS server and is considered to be stable:
+Matrix offers an extremely wide range of features and connectivity.
+The following list is currently implemented on the D-PHYS server and is considered to be stable:

-- Search user directory (username, display name, email, phone number)
+- Search the D-PHYS & ETH user directory (username, display name, email, phone number)

 - End-to-end encryption and cross-signing (instructions)

-These currently implemented features are either untested or known to be buggy (not recommended for general use):
+Other features are either not tested as much or known to be buggy

 - Direct (1:1) voice/video calls (basically works, but can still be buggy)